lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 No upfront LDO seeding from the Aragon Agent treasury is required.
 Seeding the pool from treasury while simultaneously buying LDO from the market is logically contradictory: the two operations work against each other, with treasury supply injection partially offsetting the market buy.
 There is no mechanical benefit to pre-seeding.

-Additionally, a smaller pool is more resistant to value extraction.
-A smaller pool has a steeper bonding curve, so price gaps created by buyback activity close faster, leaving less time for arbitrageurs to capture the spread.
-Starting at zero and growing organically through buyback activity is both the simpler and the more arbitrage-resistant launch posture.

 ### Alternatives Considered

 | Alternative                          | Reason Rejected                                                                         |